-- 1.0 Operators shall be required to adopt risk-based corrective action (RBCA) plan for the remediation of contaminated sites within their areas of operations, on a voluntary basis. - 1.1 Prior to initiating an application for RBCA process, operators shall consult with the Department of Petroleum Resources to discuss the proposed project and to review the requirements and information necessary for the programme. - 1.2 Applications shall be treated on a case-by-case basis and on individual merit.

-2.0 RBCA REPORT

-- 2.1 The RBCA report shall, at a minimum, include the following: - (i) An executive summary; - (ii) A site description; - (iii) A summary of the site ownership and use; - (iv) A summary of the past releases or potential source areas; - (v) A summary of current and completed site activities; - (vi) A description of regional hydrogeologic conditions; - (vii) A description of site specific hydrogeologic condition; - (viii) A summary of beneficial use; - (ix) A summary and discussion of the risk assessment (hazard identification, dose response assessment, exposure assessment, and risk characterization), including the methods and assumption used to calculate the RBSL or SSTL, or both;
+- 1.0 Operators shall be required to adopt risk-based corrective action (RBCA) plan for the remediation of contaminated sites within their areas of operations, on a voluntary basis. - 1.1 Prior to initiating an application for RBCA process, operators shall consult with the Department of Petroleum Resources to discuss the proposed project and to review the requirements and information necessary for the programme. - 1.2 Applications shall be treated on a case-by-case basis and on individual merit. - 2.0 RBCA Report - 2.1 The RBCA report shall, at a minimum, include the following: - (i) An executive summary; - (ii) A site description; - (iii) A summary of the site ownership and use; - (iv) A summary of the past releases or potential source areas; (v) A summary of current and completed site activities; (vi) A description of regional hydrogeologic conditions; - (vii) A description of site -specific hydrogeologic condition; (viii) A summary of beneficial use; - (ix) A summary and discussion of the risk assessment (hazard identification dose response assessment, exposure assessment, and risk characterization), including the methods and assumption used to calculate the RBSL or SSTL or both; - (x) A summary of the tier evaluation;